 Stoom Beer and Food

 Stoom Beer and Food serves Oersoep beers, which are brewed in the building next door.
-The restaurant and brewery are part of an adaptive reuse project, turning the 100-year-old riverside Honig Factory into a trendy spot in Nijmegen.
+The restaurant and brewery are part of an adaptive reuse project, turning the 100-year-old riverside Honig Factory into a fun and trendy spot in Nijmegen to gather.
+2023 UPDATE: Oersoep has moved downstream to the new NYMA arts and entertainment complex (still in Nijmegen).

 Cafe in de Blaauwe Hand

-One of our favorite places in the city for a good pint of craft beer and snack, Café in de Blaauwe Hand is also one of the most historic places in the city.
+One of our favorite places in Nijmegen, Netherlands for a good pint of craft beer and a snack, Café in de Blaauwe Hand is also one of the top Nijmegen historic sites!
 The building dates to the early 1300s when it was used as the Cloth Hall – where fabrics were dyed and sold.
 The dye used for the cloth also colored the fabric-maker’s hands blue.
-In 1542, the ‘Blue Hand Cafe’ was opened as a small beer hall…which is what it still is today.
+In 1542, the ‘Blue Hand Café’ was opened as a small beer hall…which is basically what it still is today!

 Top Tip: In addition to your beer, order the Flammkuchen – a thin German-style pizza as a bar snack!